A review of comparative research on proportional representation vs. winner-take-all voting systems

 - limiting elite control over decision making.

-Arend Lijphart, a world-renowned political scientist, spent his career studying various features of democratic life in majoritarian and PR democracies (he calls the latter “consensual democracies).
+Arend Lijphart, a world-renowned political scientist, spent his career studying various features of democratic life in different countries.
 In his landmark study (2012), he compared 36 democracies over 55 years.
+Lijphart uses his own classification system, speaking of “majoritarian” and “consensual” democracies.
+Winner-take-all vs. PR voting systems are the major differentiating factor of these two categories.

 - Voter turnout was higher by 7.5 percentage points, when contextual factors are taken into account.